kurtosis-tech/kurtosis/docs/docs/quickstart.md

 #### We created a Kurtosis package

-By creating a [`kurtosis.yml`][kurtosis-yml-reference] file in our working directory, we turned our working directory into a [Kurtosis package][packages-reference] (specifically, a [runnable package][runnable-packages-reference]).
-After we did this, our newly created Kurtosis package could now declare dependencies on external packages using [Kurtosis’ built-in packaging/dependency system][how-do-imports-work-explanation].
+By creating a [`kurtosis.yml`][kurtosis-yml-reference] file in your working directory, you turned your working directory into a [Kurtosis package][packages-reference] (specifically, a [runnable package][runnable-packages-reference]).
+After you did this, your newly created Kurtosis package could now declare dependencies on external packages using [Kurtosis’ built-in packaging/dependency system][how-do-imports-work-explanation].

-To see this in action, the first line in our local `main.star` file was used to import, and therefore declare a dependency on, an external package called `data-package` using a [locator][locators-reference]:
+To see this in action, the first line in your local `main.star` file was used to import, and therefore declare a dependency on, an external package called `data-package` using a [locator][locators-reference]:

 ```python
 data_package_module = import_module("github.com/kurtosis-tech/awesome-kurtosis/data-package/main.star")